 5. Canal cruise through Amsterdam

-A Canal trip is as much a part of a visit to Amsterdam as mayonnaise is of a French fry.
-The semicircular water channels surround the old town centre and are ideal for getting an impression of the city.
+A Canal trip has to be a part of your visit to Amsterdam.
+The semicircular water canals surround the old town centre and are ideal for getting an impression of the city.
 Houseboats, swans and countless small bridges convey pure Amsterdam feeling.
-You can also enjoy a guided tour of Amsterdam, as some of the sights, such as the Anne Frank House or the city's narrowest house, are located right on the water's edge.
+You can also enjoy a light citytour of Amsterdam, as some of the sights such as the Anne Frank House or the city's narrowest house are located right on the water's edge.

-The largest square in Amsterdam's city centre not only gives the city on the Amstel its name, but is also one of Amsterdam's most famous sights, with the Royal Palace and the Nieuwe Kerk.
+The largest square in Amsterdam's city centre not only gives the city on the Amstel its name but is also one of Amsterdam's most famous sights besides the Royal Palace and the Nieuwe Kerk.
 It is also an ideal starting point for a city walk with numerous shopping and sightseeing attractions within walking distance.

 7. Oude Kerk

 Oude Kerk is the main church of Amsterdam and was already built around 1300.
 The church is the oldest building in the city and is located in the middle of today's red light district.
 Originally it was dedicated to St. Nicholas.
 He was the patron saint of sailors.
-Oude Kerk has been subject to constant change over the years.
+Oude Kerk has been subject to constant changes over the years.
 First, the narrow side aisles were replaced, the choir was enlarged, several chapels were added, the nave was raised and finally the steeple was also raised.
-The result is a rather inconsistent picture, but one that cannot be surpassed in its uniqueness.
-The entrance to Oude Kerk is possible from Monday to Saturday from 11:00 - 17:00, on Sundays the church opens 2 hours later than usual.
+The result is a rather inconsistent picture of a church, but one that cannot be surpassed in its uniqueness.
+The entrance to Oude Kerk is possible from Monday to Saturday from 11:00 am - 5:00 pm, on Sundays the church opens 2 hours later than usual.
 You can reach the highlight of Amsterdam by tram.
 The lines 4,9,16,24,35 stop at the church.

 The artist Rembrandt is also one of the most important Amsterdam citizens of all time.
 Born in Leiden, Rembrandt von Rijn spent most of his life in Amsterdam.
-Not always accompanied by luck, he struggled hard with his changing companions or got himself into a precarious financial situation.
-He soon had to sell his house in what was then the Jewish quarter of Amsterdam.
+Not always accompanied by luck, he struggled hard with his changing life partners or got himself into a precarious financial situation.
+He soon had to sell his house which was located in the Jewish quarter of Amsterdam.
 Rembrandt lived from 1606-1669.
 In 1908 his former home in the Jodenbreestraat was restored and converted into a museum.
-Today the Rembrandthuis from an old building and an attached new building.
-In the new part of the building, etchings, copperplate engravings and drawings by Rembrandt can be discovered today.
+Today the Rembrandthuis consists of an old building and an attached new building.
+Today, etchings, copperplate engravings and drawings by Rembrandt can be discovered in the new part of the building.
 The old building has been prepared in such a way that it represents the painter's living conditions in a particularly authentic way.
-The museum is open every day from 10:00-17:00.
+The museum is open every day from 10:00 am - 5:00 pm.